CVliner/opencv_projects/README.md

 ### OpenCV Learning Guide

-Welcome to the OpenCV Learning Guide!
 This repository is designed to help you learn and practice OpenCV with real projects, a powerful open-source library for computer vision and image processing tasks.

 ### Introduction
 OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
 It provides a common infrastructure for computer vision applications and accelerates the use of machine perception in commercial products.